fuzziqersoftware/newserv/README.md

 * **Infinite Meseta** (Episode 3 only): gives you 1,000,000 Meseta, regardless of the value sent by the remote server.
 * **Block events**: disables holiday events sent by the remote server.
 * **Block patches**: prevents any B2 (patch) commands from reaching the client.
 * **Save files**: saves copies of several kinds of files when they're sent by the remote server.
 The files are written to the current directory (which is usually the directory containing the system/ directory).
+Saved files can then be used with newserv by just moving the file into the appropriate place in the system/ directory and renaming it appropriately.
 These kinds of files can be saved:
     * Online quests and download quests (saved as .bin/.dat files)
     * GBA games (saved as .gba files)
     * Patches (saved as .bin files and disassembled as .txt files)
-    * Player data from BB sessions (saved as .bin files, which are not the same format as .nsc or .psochar files)
+    * Player data from BB sessions (saved as .psochar files)
     * Episode 3 online quests and maps (saved as .mnmd files)
     * Episode 3 download quests (saved as .mnm files)
     * Episode 3 card definitions (saved as .mnr files)